webplatform/docs/Styling_forms/index.md

 Contact forms that allow site visitors to send e-mail directly to an inbox are very common, for obvious reasons: they’re accessible to anyone with an active e-mail address, and easy to filter into a dedicated mail folder.

-The markup used in the previous [http://www.w3.org/wiki/HTML_forms_-_the_basics forms article] uses such a form, which has been extensively embellished:
+The markup used in the previous [[guides/html forms basics|forms article]] uses such a form, which has been extensively embellished:

 === Markup ===